skip to Main Content

 Shifting the Paradigm

-Though the premise has been “we need to go to church,” let’s remember it should be “we get to go to church.”
+Though the premise has been “we need to go to church,” let’s remember it should be, “we get to go to church.”
 It is a privilege to be able to meet as a church body.
-Merely ask someone in a Communist or Muslim country if they would like to freely meet as we do!
+Merely ask a Christian in a Communist or Muslim country if they would like to freely meet as we do!
 Church is so accessible for us that we forget it is a privilege.

 When your desire to “meet together” is waning, take some moments to remember why going to church is your great privilege and joy…